henrikuayezee/freelancer_management_app/PROJECT_STATUS.md

 5. Add monitoring (PM2 or similar)
 6. Set up CI/CD pipeline

-### Priority 4: Optional Enhancements
+### Priority 4: Documentation
-1. **Analytics Dashboard**
-   - Payment trends
-   - Performance analytics
-   - Freelancer statistics

-2. **Advanced Reporting**
-   - Custom date range reports
-   - Downloadable PDF reports
-   - Charts and graphs
+1. User guide for PMs (how to review applications)
+2. User guide for freelancers (how to apply to projects)

-3. **Automation**
+3. API documentation
-   - Auto-approve top performers
-   - Auto-calculate payments monthly
-   - Auto-send payment reminders

-4. **Mobile Optimization**
+4. Deployment guide
-   - Responsive design improvements
-   - Mobile-first layouts
-   - Touch-friendly controls

 ---